California sales tax guide

-Physical presence still triggers a sales tax collection obligation in California.
-But out-of-state sellers can establish sales tax nexus in California in other ways as well.
+While physical presence still triggers a sales tax collection obligation in California, it’s now possible for out-of-state sellers to have sales tax nexus with California.

 Affiliate nexus: Having ties to businesses or affiliates in California.
-This includes, but isn’t limited to, the design and development of property sold by the remote retailer, or solicitation of sales of goods on behalf of the retailer.
+This includes, but isn’t limited to, the design and development of tangible personal property (goods) sold by the remote retailer, or solicitation of sales of goods on behalf of the retailer.

 Click-through nexus: Having an agreement to reward a person(s) in the state for directly or indirectly referring potential purchasers of goods through an internet link, website, or otherwise, and:

 Economic nexus: Having a certain amount of economic activity in the state.
-For sales made on and after April 1, 2019, a remote seller that makes taxable retail sales delivered into California must register, collect, and remit California sales tax if the remote seller meets either of the following criteria (the economic thresholds):
+For sales made on and after April 1, 2019, a remote seller must register then collect and remit California sales tax if the remote seller meets either of the following criteria (the economic thresholds):

 Economic nexus can impact in-state sellers as well as out-of-state sellers.
-California businesses meeting the economic nexus threshold in a district are required to collect all of that district’s local taxes.
+California businesses meeting the economic nexus threshold in the state are required to collect district (local) taxes in addition to state sales tax.